 Term life is the simplest form of life insurance.
 Term life products offer coverage for a limited time period, at a lower premium, with no cash value at the end of the policy's term.
 Premiums are typically fixed and proceeds are paid directly to beneficiaries.

 A term life policy should be considered if the policyholder seeks to:

 Universal Life Insurance

-Universal life insurance offers adjustable premium payments that can be shifted over time based on the needs of the policyholder.
+Universal life offers adjustable premium payments that can be shifted over time based on the needs of the policyholder.
 Upon the death of the policyholder, the death benefit is left to her or his beneficiaries.

 A universal life policies should be considered if the policyholder seeks to: